bshub6/javascript-challenge/README.md

 Level 1: Automatic Table and Date Search Created a basic HTML web page.
 (Required)

 Used the ufo dataset provided in the form of a JavaScript object, wrote code that appends a table to the web page and then adds new rows of data for each UFO sighting.
 Made sure, columns for date/time, city, state, country, shape, and comment at the very least.
-Added an input tag to the HTML document and wrote JavaScript code that will search through the date/time column to find rows that match user input.
-ONLY LEVEL 1 WAS DONE!
+Added an input tag to the HTML document and wrote JavaScript code that will search through the date/time column to find rows that match user input.!

 Level 2: Multiple Search Categories Completed all of Level 1 criteria.
 (Optional)